p42ific-rim/topo-seg/README.md

 This can serve the purpose of data augmentation in a field where real data is scarce due to how expensive it is to collect.
 It could be used to train a segmentation model.

 In order to fully understand the pipeline, it is important to be familiar with diffusion models and have notions of persistent homology.
+A presentation about the basics of Topological Data Analysis is present in this repository (`TDA_presentation_28032025.pdf`).
+The final presentation for the project is also present, just in case (`final_presentation_26062025.pdf`).

 ## Resources